FAQs

 I’m looking for a lift.
 Is anyone driving to Skint from [my city]?

-To help organise car sharing we will be sending out a link to an online spreadsheet where drivers can advertise any spare car spaces.
-Access will be given via the email address that you booked with, so look out for this in your emails.
+To help organise car sharing we will be sending out a link to a specific website where drivers can advertise any spare car spaces, so look out for this in your emails.

 If you can’t find a lift, don’t worry as it’s very possible to get to Skint by public transport.
 You can find more details on our Your Visit page.